 - finished by

 The attribute relationship that determines if features are joined to each other.
 Features are matched when the field values in the join layer are equal to field values in the target layer.

 - Join one to many—This option joins all the matching features in the join layer to the target layer.
 The resulting layer will contain multiple records of the target feature.
-Big data analytics support both one to one and one to many joins.

 When the Join operation parameter is set to Join one to many, there can be more than one row in the output feature class for each target feature.

 - When configuring the Join Features tool in a one-to-one join, you can choose the only retain features that are joined or retain all features regardless of join results option.

 - If you choose only retain features that are joined, only features that were able to successfully joined with a feature from the join dataset will be present in the output.

 - If you choose retain all features regardless of join results, all features from the target dataset will exist in the output, regardless of whether there were any joined attributes.

 - When retaining all features, if a feature is retained but there was no join for that feature, the COUNT value will be 0 and any summary field attribute values will be null.

 - This option is only available for one-to-one joins.